ElliotKillick/windows-vs-linux-loader-architecture/README.md

 The Windows loader, in contrast to the GNU loader (or Unix-like loaders in general), is more vulnerable to deadlock or crash scenarios for a variety of architectural reasons, including:

 - Windows is a monolith
-  - The monolithic architecture of the Windows API may cause separate lock hierarchies (e.g. [Windows loader and COM](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#dllmain-loader-lock--com-and-clr)) to interleave between threads potentially causing a deadlock
+  - The monolithic architecture of the Windows API may cause separate lock hierarchies to interleave between threads resulting in an ABBA deadlock
+  - Countless Windows API operations may [unexpectedly launch a COM server](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#dllmain-loader-lock--com-and-clr) (e.g. [WinHTTP AutoProxy](https://learn.microsoft.com/en-us/windows/win32/winhttp/autoproxy-issues-in-winhttp#security-risk-mitigation))
   - The Windows threading implementation meshes with the loader at thread startup and exit
   - Windows kernel mode and user mode closely integrate (NT and NTDLL), whereas, on GNU/Linux, these two vital OS components aren't even made by the same people (glibc userland and Linux kernel all held together by, at minimum, the POSIX, System V ABI, and C standards)
   - Contrast this with the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), which encourages modularity
-- Windows architecture prioritizes libraries that provide functionality, processes housing multiple threads, and remote procedure calls (RPC) over separate processes
+- Windows architecture prioritizes [libraries that provide functionality](https://github.com/wine-mirror/wine/tree/master/dlls), processes housing multiple threads, and [local/remote procedure calls (LPC/RPC)](https://github.com/reactos/reactos/blob/f10d40f9122b926bf01b5409a6d3c3d9d06806c3/dll/win32/kernel32/client/dllmain.c#L138) over separate processes
-  - Splitting core Windows API, C runtime, shell (`SHELL32` and `SHCORE` libraries; accessing "the" shell through libraries isn't how it works on Unix-like systems), and lots of other functionality into many DLLs leaves more opportunities for actions done during library loading/unloading or initialization/deinitialization to go wrong
+  - Splitting core Windows API, C runtime, "the" shell, and lots of other functionality into many DLLs leaves more opportunities for actions done during library loading/unloading or initialization/deinitialization to go wrong
     - A function in the `DllMain` of a module could load a library (perhaps delay loading), thus calling into another module's `DllMain` while the former module is potentially partially initialized
     - A module you depend on or call a function from may have already been deinitialized by the time your module's `DLL_PROCESS_DETACH` is run
-    - Microsoft introducing the dependency graph in newer Windows versions helped solve this problem for `DLL_PROCESS_ATTACH`, but there could potentially still be issues due to circular dependencies (["dependency loops"](https://learn.microsoft.com/en-us/windows/win32/dlls/dllmain#remarks)) or `GetModuleHandle` then `GetProcAddress` (not dynamic linking) from `DllMain` assuming a DLL is already loaded (Nor POSIX or GNU loader extensions define a function like `GetModuleHandle`, instead only having `dlopen` due to the former function's inherent weakness)
+    - Microsoft introducing the dependency graph in newer Windows versions [*significantly* helped solve this problem](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#windows-loader-initialization-locking-requirements) during `DLL_PROCESS_ATTACH`, but there could potentially still be issues due to circular dependencies (["dependency loops"](https://learn.microsoft.com/en-us/windows/win32/dlls/dllmain#remarks)) or `GetModuleHandle` then `GetProcAddress` (not dynamic linking) from `DllMain` assuming a DLL is already loaded (Nor POSIX or GNU loader extensions define a function like `GetModuleHandle`, instead only having `dlopen` due to the former function's inherent weakness)
     - Poses a greater risk of an application performing an action that assumes `DLL_PROCESS_ATTACH` and `DLL_PROCESS_DETACH` always run on the same thread [when they may not](https://devblogs.microsoft.com/oldnewthing/20040127-00/?p=40873) (this is true for the GNU loader too, but Windows has a higher risk due to its architecture)
   - In contrast, Unix-like systems prioritize processes and the idea that [everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file)
-    - All the core system functionality is exposed by the single `libc` implementation library, possibly with a separate `ld` library for the loader (although musl has these combined into a single `libc` library and glibc has recently done the same to improve process startup performance)
 - Non-reentrant or thread-unsafe design
   - Notable Windows components like CRT/DLL exit (`atexit`) and [FLS callbacks](windows/fls-experiment.c) either weren't designed with reentrancy or thread safety in mind and may also run under loader lock (note: these aren't part of the loader but they may integrate with it so the point stands)
   - Delay loading is non-reentrant in some cases, potentially leading to deadlock